This is a sub-page of our overall Environmental Initiatives web page.

 Greening via Solar: Solar power does not just reduce our electric bills to zero and reduce our dependence on fossil fuels, but each individual solar panel (by replacing coal generated electricity) eliminates the same amount of carbon and pollution contaminants that it takes 8 mature trees to absorb as shown here.
 Our solar array of almost 40 panels is equivalent to the environment to planting nearly 3 acres of trees!

-This photo was the day of installation (15 Jan 2014).
+This photo above was the day of installation (15 Jan 2014).
 Our gardening buffs are anxiously awaiting spring so they can do some nice plantings in front.
+The array has to be that high off the ground to give a place for the snow to slide down on to.

 Solar Workshop 6 Feb 2014: In celebration, AFM hosted a Solar Breakfast with the Chesapeake Interfaith Environmental Group and lead a discussion about Solar Energy for Congregations.
 See our presentation.
 About 50 people attended from a variety of faith groups and excitement filled the room with ideas and options for going solar.